Has the beer lover on your list has neglected to drop any good hints for gift ideas? Are you looking to surprise? Here are some ideas to consider.

 Educate and Entertain, Inspire Conversation

 Travel writing takes either the form of personal narrative or guidebooks identifying the great breweries and taverns in a region.
 Basic names, addresses, and reviews are commonly available on the web.
-However, a well constructed guidebook like the Good Beer Guide 2012 is easier to use than most websites (and much cheaper than data roaming).
+However, a well constructed guidebook like the Good Beer Guide 2012

 It's easy to recomend homebrewing books.
 It's hard to pick one that a home brewer wouldn't have.
 There are plenty of great texts that provide all the technical details necessary to brew many classic styles in the home.
 Most books offer some historical context for the styles, and quite a few perpetuate the much loved (and maligned) myths.
 My recomendations are on the right.